tellor-io/telliot-feeds/docs/usage.md

 To use any of the telliot datafeed and reporter examples, use the command line interface (CLI), `telliot-examples`.
 Once this package is installed, any of the below commands are available to use.

-Note, by default, the `report` command will have the reporter submit values every ~12 hours on the Rinkeby test network.
-Also, if not specified, there is no maximum gas price used and profitability is not enforced.
+Note, by default, the `report` command will attempt to report data through the Flashbots relay.

 Even if you set a profit percent threshold, you could still lose money if submitting on mainnet!

 ## Commands